schnef/axolotl/README.md

 # Try it out

 The code comes with two scripts to run the code.
-The `peer' script is used by each party and the `pks' script is a very simple `prekey server' used by the peers to upload their prekeys to and to fetch prekey bundles from.
+The `peer` script is used by each party and the `pks` script is a very simple `prekey server` used by the peers to upload their prekeys to and to fetch prekey bundles from.
 Both scripts are unsuitable for real use but can be used to see how API calls are made.